-I enjoyed having my eye for detail tested point of view shifted by a series of frustratingly difficult puzzles in the form of Can’t Unsee.
-By using a retro, gamified approach to problem solving, the site asks you a series of spot-the-difference questions that get more tricky as they progress.
-Guaranteed to get you scratching your head whilst also strengthening your understanding of visual language.
+I enjoyed having my eye for detail tested by a series of frustratingly difficult puzzles on Can’t Unsee.
+The retro problem-solving game, asks you a series of spot-the-difference questions that get more tricky as they progress.
+Guaranteed to get you scratching your head whilst strengthening your visual language understanding.

-My eye was caught by Maxim Shkret’s stunning 3D sculptures, which fulfil the creator’s aims experimenting with the intersection of digital and physical worlds.
-Each of these immense works are built digitally before being brought into physical form via 3D printing and 5-axis CNC machining centre.
+Maxim Shkret’s stunning 3D sculptures caught my eye.
+Fulfilling the creator’s aims experimenting with the intersection of digital and physical worlds.
+He builds each of the immense works digitally before created in physical form via 3D printing and 5-axis CNC machining centre.
 You’re going to want to see these sculptures for yourself!

-Elizabet Oliveira & Sara Vieira’s genius chatbot battles boredom and procrastination with helpful nudges towards good ideas.
+This genius chatbot battles boredom and procrastination with helpful nudges towards good ideas.
 Whether it’s taking a walk or planning for the future, Bored AF will give you worthwhile ways to fill your downtime.
-Fresh from student-dom, I'm used to procrastination and I have chosen Bored AF as a means to making better decisions - we could all learn a thing or two from this chatbot.
+As I’m fresh from student-dom, I’m used to procrastination.
+I have chosen Bored AF as a way of making better decisions – we could all learn a thing or two from this chatbot.

-I’m a keen coffee-slurper and grew up absolutely loving cartoons, so this branding project by Futura for Austin, TX roastery Superthing hit the sweet spot.
-I really dig the playful, hyperactive design approach, vivid colours and the way this is applied across the entire project.
+I’m a keen coffee slurper and grew up loving cartoons.
+Therefore, this branding project by Futura for Austin, TX roastery Superthing hit the sweet spot.
+I dig the playful, hyperactive design approach, vivid colours and the way it’s applied across the entire project.

-My February selection is Nathan W. Pyle’s charming comics, approaching the mundane aspects of human life from an intergalactic standpoint.
-Nathan W. Pyle’s well-written alien lifeforms have struck a chord with me, Blue Stag's resident space enthusiast, as they explore such earthly eccentricities as vintage wine, peek-a-boo, dreaming and pet ownership.
+My February selection is Nathan W. Pyle’s charming comics.
+Approaching the mundane aspects of human life from an intergalactic standpoint.
+Nathan W. Pyle’s well-written alien lifeforms have struck a chord with me, Blue Stag’s resident space enthusiast.
+They explore such earthly eccentricities as vintage wine, peek-a-boo, dreaming and pet ownership.